Italian occupation of Corsica: Action off Bastia

 Aliseo was outnumbered and outgunned, having only a speed advantage over the German flotilla but closed on the submarine chaser UJ2203 as it opened fire, zig-zagging until 7:06 a.m. to a range of about 8000 yd, opening fire on the German ships.
 At 7:30 a.m.
 Aliseo was hit in the engine room and brought to a stop but the damage was quickly repaired.
 Aliseo caught up with the German ships again and hit UJ2203 and some of the barges.
 At 8:20 a.m.
 UJ2203 exploded with the loss of nine of the crew.
 Aliseo fired on UJ2219 and after ten minutes it exploded and sank.
-The barges, which were well armed and had been firing continuously, separated but three were sunk by 8:35 a.m.
+The barges, which were well-armed and had been firing continuously, separated but three were sunk by 8:35 a.m.
 At 8:40 a.m.
-Aliseo attacked another two barges, which were also under fire from Italian shore batteries and the corvette Cormorano and their crews beached them.
-Aliseo rescued 25 Germans but 160 had been killed.
+Aliseo attacked another two barges, which were also under fire from Italian shore batteries, and with the assistance of the corvette Cormorano, forced their crews to beach them.
+Aliseo rescued 25 Germans, but 160 had been killed.